What are Fog Lights and When Should You Use Them?

 When to Use Fog Lights

-The low placement of fog lights allow them to emit rays that cover surface area below the fog, allowing you to clearly see what obstacles or other vehicles exist in front of you.
+The low placement of fog lights allows them to emit rays that cover the surface area below the fog, allowing you to clearly see what obstacles or other vehicles exist in front of you.

 Are They Good to Have?